- 1 How Did I Make ‘Zeniarai Benten VR’

-1. Set ‘one-stroke’ route
+1. Set ‘One-Stroke’ Route

 In particular, a height difference on the site could cause a problem.
 When I came back to the starting point and took the photos at a different height, Photogrammetry generated a step that doesn’t exist in reality.

-2. Do not return in the same route
+2. Do Not Return in the Same Route

 It’s similar to the ‘one-route’ technique above.
 Please be aware that going and returning in the same route could be problematic

-When I use the photos that taken while going and returning in the tunnel around the entrance, Photogrammetry generated an unrealistic branched shape for the tunnel due to the difference of the photos taken in the ‘going’ and ‘returning’ trip.
+When I use the photos that were taken while going and returning in the tunnel around the entrance, Photogrammetry generated an unrealistic branched shape for the tunnel due to the difference of the photos taken in the ‘going’ and the ‘returning’ trip.

-3. Complete photographing quickly
+3. Complete Photographing Quickly

 When taking photos, the photographic environment changes every moment.
-The change of the photographic environment results in noise in texture, so please bear in mind the followings and complete photographing as quickly as possible.
+The change of the photographic environment results in noise in texture, so please bear in mind the following and complete photographing as quickly as possible.